dandv/deno-docs/runtime/fundamentals/configuration.md

 - will not lint files in the `src/testdata/` directory or any TypeScript files in the `src/fixtures/` directory.
 - specifies that the recommended linting rules should be applied,
-- adds the `ban-untagged-todo`
+- adds the `ban-untagged-todo` rule
-- removes the `no-unused-vars` rule excluded.
+- excludeds the `no-unused-vars` rule.

 You can find a full list of available linting rules in the [List of rules](/lint/) documentation page.